Bridey Murphy: Research challenging the story

-Some researchers came to the conclusion that the best way to discover the truth was to check back not to Ireland but rather to Tighe's own childhood and her relationship with her parents.
+Some researchers came to the conclusion that the best way to discover the truth was to check back not to Ireland, but rather to Tighe's own childhood and her relationship with her parents.
 Morey Bernstein stated that Tighe/Simmons was brought up by a Norwegian uncle and his German-Scottish-Irish wife.
 However, he did not mention that her birth parents were both partly Irish, and that she had lived with them until the age of three.
 He also did not mention that an Irish immigrant named Bridie Murphy Corkell (1892–1957) lived across the street from Tighe's childhood home in Chicago, Illinois.
-Bridie immigrated to the U.S. in 1908.
+Bridie emigrated to the U.S. in 1908.
 Although Tighe claimed that she did not know Mrs. Corkell's maiden name, Bridie's spinster sister Margaret Murphy was living with the Corkells in the 1930 census.
 Researchers noted that many of the elements Virginia Tighe described in Bridey's life corresponded to ones in her own childhood.
+Similarly, Tighe had used an Irish brogue in theatrical plays as a teenager.
 Cryptomnesia has been frequently mentioned as an explanation for Tighe's memories.
 Because of correlations with Tighe's past life and discrepancies with the Ireland of the Bridey Murphy story's time, writers such as Michael Shermer consider any paranormal interpretation of the case to be "thoroughly disproven".